MMSantiagoMM/MyLogApp/README.md

 The frontend sends the Java code and any user input to this Genkit flow, which then invokes the tool and returns the output.

 ---

-This README provides a good starting point.
-Feel free to expand on any section or add new ones as your project evolves!